crdroidandroid/crdroid.net/blog/articles/2022-07-24-changelog-july-24.md

 ---
 title: Changelog 24 July
-description: focusing on Launcher and GameSpace
+description: Focusing on Launcher and GameSpace
 author: Lup Gabriel
 ---
 ### Since we all *game* from the *Launcher*